YU-Zhejian/art_modern/docs/Usage-art_modern.md

 This option allows you to specify coverage. `art_modern` supports the following coverage mode:

-- Unified coverage in `double` data type (e.g., 10.0).
+- Unified coverage floating point in `double` data type (e.g., `10.0`).
 Under this scenario, the coverage is identical for all contigs.
 - Per-contig coverage headless tab-separated value (TSV) without strand information.
 - Per-contig coverage headless TSV with strand information.

 **NOTE** This parameter is ignored if the file type is set to `pbsim3_transcripts`.
 This format comes with contig-specific coverage information.

-**NOTE** We prefer unified coverage over coverage TSVs.
+**NOTE** We prefer unified coverage floating points to TSVs.
 That is, if you set this parameter to 10.0, we're **NOT** going to check whether there's a file named `10.0`.
 So please make sure that the file name is not a number if you want to specify a coverage file.

 ### Compatibility Matrices of Input Parameters